openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 To run inference on multiple devices, you can choose either of the following ways:

 - Use the :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode.
 This way, you can use all available devices in the system without the need to specify them.
 - Use the Multi-Device execution mode.
-It shares the same behaviors as above :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode, but <device list> or ``ov::device::priorities`` should be set explicitly.
+It shares the same behaviors as the :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode.
+The difference is,it needs <device list> or ``ov::device::priorities`` to be set explicitly.

 How MULTI Works
 ####################